Nick Carter (British Army officer)

-Carter served as commanding officer of 2nd Battalion, Royal Green Jackets in which role he was deployed to Bosnia in 1998 and Kosovo in 1999.
-After service in Afghanistan, he took command of 20th Armoured Brigade in 2004 and commanded British forces in Basra.
+Carter was commissioned into the British Army in 1978.
+He served as commanding officer of 2nd Battalion, Royal Green Jackets in the late 1990s, deploying with his unit to Bosnia in 1998 and Kosovo in 1999.
+After service in Afghanistan, he took command of the 20th Armoured Brigade in 2004 and commanded British forces in Basra.
 He was subsequently appointed General Officer Commanding 6th Division, which was deployed to Afghanistan with Carter as Commander ISAF Regional Command South, before he became Director-General Land Warfare.
-After that he became Deputy Commander Land Forces in which role he was the main architect of the Army 2020 concept.
+After that he became Deputy Commander Land Forces and was the main architect of the Army 2020 concept.

-Following a tour as Deputy Commander, International Security Assistance Force, he assumed the position of Commander Land Forces in November 2013.
-In September 2014, he became head of the British Army as Chief of the General Staff succeeding General Sir Peter Wall.
+Following a tour as Deputy Commander, International Security Assistance Force, Carter assumed the position of Commander Land Forces in November 2013.
+In September 2014, he became head of the British Army as Chief of the General Staff, succeeding General Sir Peter Wall.
 In June 2018 he succeeded Air Chief Marshal Sir Stuart Peach as Chief of the Defence Staff, being himself succeeded by Admiral Sir Tony Radakin in November 2021.

 Military career

 Early career

-Born in Nairobi, Colony of Kenya the son of Gerald and Elspeth Carter, Carter was educated at Winchester College and the Royal Military Academy Sandhurst.
+Born in Nairobi, Colony of Kenya, the son of Gerald and Elspeth Carter, Carter was educated at Winchester College and the Royal Military Academy Sandhurst.
 He was commissioned into the Royal Green Jackets as second lieutenant on 8 April 1978, initially holding a short service commission.
 Promoted to lieutenant on 8 April 1980, he switched to a full career commission in 1982, and was promoted to captain on 8 October 1984.
 As a junior officer he served in Northern Ireland, Cyprus, Germany and Great Britain.
 Promoted to major on 30 September 1991, he attended Staff College, Camberley later that year before becoming a company commander with 3rd Battalion, Royal Green Jackets in 1992.
 He became Military Assistant to the Assistant Chief of the General Staff in 1994 and, having been appointed a Member of the Order of the British Empire in the 1996 New Year Honours, he joined the directing staff at the Staff College later that year.

 Carter was promoted lieutenant colonel on 30 June 1996.
 In 1998 he was appointed Commanding Officer of 2nd Battalion, Royal Green Jackets in which role he was deployed to Bosnia in 1998 and Kosovo in 1999.
 For his service in Bosnia, he was awarded the Queen's Commendation for Valuable Service on 7 May 1999.
 In Kosovo, Carter commanded a group of peacekeepers on a bridge over the River Ibar at Kosovska Mitrovica where he was tasked with keeping apart thousands of Serbs and Albanians gathered on either side of the bridge.
 Carter later described the role as being the "meat in the sandwich".
 He was advanced to Officer of the Order of the British Empire on 3 November 2000.